shahla4539/Kickstarter-analysis_1/README.md

     Also with the help of 'Date Launched Conversion" column i extracted the year of the projects which can give a quick review to Louse about how many project took         place in same years.

 ### Analysis of Outcomes Based on Launched Date
+   To provide Louse with additional visuailization of the Data for finding how well all the campaigns performed, I created a **Pivot Table** and on that values I also prepared a **Graph**.
+   For the pivot talble